kodekloudhub/community-faq/docs/course-faq/kubernetes/ingress-default-backend.md

 The ingress resource has no `defaultBackend` defined, so that is why the answer is `No Service`.

-But - you cry, I am seeing a 404 page presented, so how can the answer be `No Service`?
+But - you exclaim, I am seeing a 404 page presented, so how can the answer be `No Service`?
 Note the last sentence of the above explain command.
 Let's investigate that.

 ```